-As part of the Fund's synthetic covered put strategy, the Fund will purchase and sell a combination of standardized exchange-traded and FLexible EXchange® ("FLEX") call and put option contracts that are based on the share price of the Underlying Security.
-The Fund will initially use only European FLEX options, but may also use options that are exercisable at any time (i.e. American style options contracts).
+As part of the Fund's synthetic covered put strategy and synthetic covered put spread strategy, the Fund will purchase and sell a combination of standardized exchange-traded and FLexible EXchange® ("FLEX") call and put option contracts that are based on the share price of the Underlying Security.
+The Fund may use European FLEX options as well as options that are exercisable at any time (i.e. American style options contracts).